alexkrz/vscode-python-template/README.md

 ## Setup

-We recommend [miniconda](https://docs.anaconda.com/miniconda/) to set up your conda environment:
+We recommend [miniforge](https://conda-forge.org/download/) to set up your python environment.
+In case VSCode does not detect your conda environments, install [nb_conda](https://github.com/conda-forge/nb_conda-feedstock) in the base environment.

 ```bash
 conda env create -n $YOUR_ENV_NAME -f environment.yml